citp/privacy-policy-historical/a/as/ask/askhelpbox.com.md

-> *The following text is extracted and transformed from the askhelpbox.com privacy policy that was archived on 2014-05-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140528135759id_/http%3A//www.askhelpbox.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the askhelpbox.com privacy policy that was archived on 2014-07-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140715152906id_/http%3A//www.askhelpbox.com/privacy.html) for the most accurate reproduction.*

 # Ask Help Box - Privacy Policy

-Out visitors privacy is critically important to us.
+Our visitors privacy is critically important to us.
 Askhelpbox is guided by some basic ideeas:

   * We don't ask you for personal information because we simply don't need it :)
   * We don’t share your personal information with anyone except to comply with the law, develop our products, or protect our rights.